CottageCabbage/CottageCabbage/README.md

 <h1  align='center'>Hey there!
 Nice to see you.</h1>

-I'm CottageCabbage, a 16 years old from Brazil, currently studying web development and a little bit of computer science on the side.
+I'm CottageCabbage, a student from Brazil who fiddles around with Web Development on the side.

-I mostly ―read 'exclusively'― commit only to my own repositories, since I'm pretty nervous about pushing bad code, but I'm working on that.
+Right now, I'm mostly working on [Vu-dooit], a task manager made with Vue&QUasar.

 Pronouns are he/him.

 If you'd like to chat, feel free to contact me:

 <p  align='center'>